• Home

 A wireline rod is solid and easy to handle.
 It has three wire sections connected to 6ft of planer line.
 It allows you to fish different water depths effectively with one outfit, but it also has the added advantage of allowing you to have the less abrasive planer rubbing back and forth through the tip.

-The most popular reel is the Penn 113H 4/0 Senator; it is heavy and durable.
-It has an aluminium spool lighter and is susceptible to corrosion.
+The most popular reel is the Penn 113H 4/0 Senator; it is a great reel that is heavy and durable.
+It has an aluminum spool lighter and is susceptible to corrosion.

 The Short Lead Core Rod